kadenloth/LokCloudBot/README.md

 # (Optional) Setup for multiple accounts
 If you want to run multiple accounts, you need to use different browser profiles.
 In the `profiles/` folder inside the git directory, there is a default profile.
 To create another profile, just copy the default profile.
 The command to copy is shown below.

-Tip: You can name profiles after the accounts that will run on them.
+TIP: You can name profiles after the accounts that will run on them.

 ```
 cp -r profiles/default profiles/my_account_1